apache/incubator-heron/website/content/docs/operators/deployment/index.md

 It exposes a REST API for exploring logical plan, physical plan of the topologies and also for fetching metrics from them.

-* **Heron UI** &mdash; UI allows to explore topologies visually.
-It allows you to search for specific topologies from a list of topologies.
-UI displays the DAG of the topology and how this DAG is mapped to physical containers running in clusters.
-Furthermore, it allows you to view logs, take heap dump, memory histograms, show metrics, etc
+* **Heron UI** &mdash; The UI provides the ability to find and explore topologies visually.
+UI displays the DAG of the topology and how the DAG is mapped to physical containers running in clusters.
+Furthermore, it allows the ability to view logs, take heap dump, memory histograms, show metrics, etc.